isomerpages/nlb-biblioasia/_jul-2008/Masuri S N.md

 #### **Esei**<br>
 **1965:** *Sekitar sajak dan perkembangan-nya*.
 Singapore: Malaysia Publications. \[RSING 899.230091305 MAS\]<br>**1968:** *Puisi moden*.
 Singapura: Pustaka Nasional. \[RSING S899.23009103 MAS\]<br>**1983:** *Pengakuan dan penglahiran seorang penulis*.
 Kuala Lumpur: Adabi Publication. \[R 899.2305 MAS\]<br>**1998:** *Sebibir suara*.
 Singapura: Persatuan Wartawan Melayu. \[RSING 899.284 MAS\]<br>**1998:** *Kreativiti dan kemanusiaan dalam kesusasteraan*.
 Selangor: Fajar Bakti. \[R 899.288 MAS\]<br> **2006:** *Dalam merenung dalam: Kumpulan esei dan kritikan 1977–2005*.
 Singapura: Angkatan Sasterawan ’50. \[RSING 899.28095957 MAS\]

+#### **Summary**

+Masuri S N’s real name is Masuri Bin Salikun.
+He was born on 11 June 1927 in Singapore.
+Masuri was a very prolific poet, composing more than 1000 poems in his lifetime.
+He is regarded as a pioneer in modern Malay poetry.
+He also used the pen name Martina.

+Masuri was brought up in Geylang Serai, Paya Lebar and Lorong K, Telok Kurau.
+He received his early education in Telok Kurau Malay School and was selected to further his studies in Sultan Idris Training College, Tanjung Malim, Perak.
+After completing his studies, he returned to Singapore to become a teacher in Telok Kurau Malay School from 1949 to 1954.
+He was a school principal from 1971 until he retired in 1981.

+Masuri was appointed as a Research Fellow at the Institute of Southeast Asian Studies (ISEAS) from 1984 to 1985.
+In 1986, he participated in an international writing programme for three months at the University of Iowa, and was appointed an Honorary Fellow.
+From 1991 to 1992, Masuri became a guest writer of Malay Studies Department, National University of Singapore (NUS).

+Masuri’s earliest poems were “Bunga Ros” and “Ros Kupuja”, which were published in Berita Malai, a Japanese Occupation publication.
+After the war he continued to write and his poems were published in publications such as *Kencana* and *Utusan Zaman*.

+A founding member and Chief from 2001 to 2005 of Angkatan Sasterawan ’50 (Asas ’50), a leading Malay literary organisation in Singapore, Masuri held the belief that talent alone is not sufficient to make a person a successful writer.
+He strongly believed that hard work, interest, passion and sacrifices are the determining factors of a person’s success as a writer.

+Masuri passed away on 6 December 2005.

+**SOURCE:** <br> Masuri S N Biography.
+Retrieved from <a href="http://exhibitions.nlb.gov.sg/">http://exhibitions.nlb.gov.sg</a> on 25 May 2008.